AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/03-Neuron/03-chapter3.markdown

 - It is differentiable everywhere on the curve, or said in other words, it has no vertical lines, and even better, no angle.
 We can easily draw a straight line for any value $z$ that indicates the slope of $\sigma(z)$.
 When plotted, $\sigma(z)$ is very smooth by having no angle, which is a very good property.
 - Its derivative has some interesting properties, as we will see later.
 - The sigmoid function behave similarly than the step function for very small and very large $z$ values.
-- A small increment in $z$ will produce a small variation of $\sigma(z)$, and as we have previously said, this is important for learning.
+- A small increment in $z$ produces a small variation of $\sigma(z)$, and as we have previously said, this is important for learning.

 We define a sigmoid neuron as a neuron having the sigmoid function as activation function.
 The sigmoid neuron is widely accepted as a mathematical representation of a biological neuron behavior.